GFW PTSD Home | Site Map | Site Search

 (5) exaggerated startle response

-This is being modified to require three out of six criteria:
+This is now modified to require two out of six criteria:

-The new criterion is "Reckless or self-destructive behavior."
-We do see this, but including it and raising the requirement from two to three arousal symptoms may exclude some survivors from the diagnosis.
+The new criterion is “Reckless or self-destructive behavior.”
+We have seen this often in the past so including it may add some survivors to the diagnosis.
 It is not a big change.
-It isn't designed to make it more difficult for traumatized people to receive the diagnosis.
-It may have that unintended effect.
+It isn’t designed to make it more or less difficult for traumatized people to receive the diagnosis.

 Finally, and most significantly, the definition of a traumatic event has been edited.
 This will have an impact on court cases and on reimbursement arguments.
 It will affect veteran's benefits.
 It is meant to reduce ambiguity and clarify the intent of those who define PTSD.